cinvesrob/Aria/README.txt

 It is also possible to build static ARIA libraries.
 These libraries use the "Multithreaded Debug" runtime library for Debug mode, or "Multithreaded" for Release mode.
 These libraries will include the word "Static" in their names.

+You must set up the Debug configuration of your project to match the ARIA Debug configuration, and also set up the Release configuration of your project as well, to match the ARIA Release configuration.

 The steps required to configure a new program project settings for use with the ARIA DLL libraries are as follows: